-1. Remove the dummy drive, which comes pre-installed in the drive carrier, by removing the screws securing the dummy drive to the carrier.
-Note that these screws cannot be reused on the actual 2.5" hard drive.
-2. Insert a drive into the carrier with the PCB side facing down and the connector end toward the rear of the carrier.
-3. Align the drive in the carrier so that the screw holes of both line up.
-Note that there are holes in the carrier marked "SATA" to aid in correct installation.
-4. Secure the drive to the carrier with four M3 screws as illustrated below.
-These screws are included in the chassis accessory box.
-5. Insert the drive carrier into its bay, keeping the carrier oriented so that the hard drive is on the top of the carrier and the release button is on the right side.
-When the carrier reaches the rear of the bay, the release handle will retract.
-6. Push the handle in until it clicks into its locked position
+1. Remove the four screws securing the dummy drive to the hard drive carrier.
+2. Insert a hard drive into the carrier with the PCB side facing down and the connector end toward the rear of the carrier.
+Align the hard drive in the hard drive carrier so that the mounting holes of the carrier are aligned with the mounting holes of the drive.
+Note that there are holes in the carrier which are marked "SATA" to aid in correct installation.
+3. Secure the drive to the carrier with four screws.
+Use the M3 flat-head screws included in the HDD bag of your accessory box.
+Note: the screws used to secure the dummy drive to the carrier cannot be used to secure the hard drive.
+4. Insert the hard drive and drive carrier into its bay vertically, keeping the carrier oriented so that the release button is on the bottom.
+When the carrier reaches the rear of the drive bay, the handle will retract.
+5. Using your thumb, push against the upper part of the hard drive handle.
+Push the hard drive into the hard drive bay as illustrated below, until the hard drive clicks into the locked position.